-Student Achievement:Summarize the Student achievement is a strength for SMHS as measured by student test student achievement trends and patterns scores, graduation rates, and post-secondary success.
-Collecting and analyzing observed by the team while completing this student achievement data was a challenge in 2020-2021 due to section of the report.
-What are the missing/modified standardized tests.
-This can remain an area of growth as important trends and patterns that will there are particular assessments and student groups who have struggled and support the identification of student, the school continues to work to improve our student outcomes in these areas. teacher, and leader needs?
+Student achievement is a strength for SMHS as measured by student test scores, graduation rates, and post-secondary success.
+This can remain an area of growth as there are particular assessments and student groups who have struggled and the school continues to work to improve our student outcomes in these areas.